 On August 21, 2017, Johnson & Johnson was the defendant in the largest talcum powder verdict of $417 million.
 A California jury awarded $70 million in compensatory damages and $347 million in punitive damages.
 The plaintiff alleged that the talc-based product, Baby Powder, caused her ovarian cancer.
-She argued that Johnson & Johnson encouraged women to use the product for … Read the rest
+She argued that Johnson & Johnson encouraged women to use the product for hygiene even though studies linked talc with ovarian cancer.… Read the rest

 Recently, a St. Louis, Missouri jury awarded a $110 million verdict to a Virginia woman who claimed that she developed ovarian cancer as a result of using Johnson & Johnson’s talcum-based powder products for decades.
-This is the largest verdict to arise out of about 2,400 lawsuits that accuse the company of breaching its duty of care to customers by … Read the rest
+This is the largest verdict to arise out of about 2,400 lawsuits that accuse the company of breaching its duty of care to customers by not informing them about the cancer risks associated with its talc-based products, including the most notable Johnson’s Baby Powder.
+Additionally, the company’s talc supplier was held partially liable for the plaintiff’s damages and was ordered to pay a portion … Read the rest

 After having two New Jersey lawsuits previously dismissed against the company in September, Johnson & Johnson is now facing a verdict handed down by a St. Louis jury for $70 million.
-Similar to the two New Jersey lawsuits, the claim against the baby powder company was that the use of the company’s product caused a woman to develop ovarian cancer. … Read the rest
+Similar to the two New Jersey lawsuits, the claim against the baby powder company was that the use of the company’s product caused a woman to develop ovarian cancer.
+While the Plaintiff was arguing for more than $285 million total, the jury awarded $575,000 in economic damages, $2 million in compensatory damages, and $65 million in punitive damages to her.
+Additionally, Johnson & Johnson was required to pay $65 … Read the rest

 Recently, an Illinois couple filed a lawsuit in the U.S. District Court of New Jersey, Trenton Division against Jassen Pharmaceuticals and its parent company, Johnson & Johnson, claiming that the use of Invokana caused a stroke.
-According to Invokana, the medication (Canagliflozin), when used along with diet and exercise, is proven to significantly lower blood sugar (A1C) in adults … Read the rest
+According to Invokana, the medication (Canagliflozin), when used along with diet and exercise, is proven to significantly lower blood sugar (A1C) in adults with type 2 diabetes.
+Since the launch of the treatment, many Invokana lawsuits have been filed, citing dangerous side effects, including diabetic ketoacidosis (DKA), heart problems, kidney damage, kidney stones, urinary tract infections, stroke, coma and death.
+Those who have … Read the rest

 Talcum powder is a hydrated magnesium silicate and most often seen in its popular baby powder form.
 Women also use talcum powder for personal hygiene and cosmetic purposes.
 Recently, there have been claims that talcum powder causes ovarian cancer, and that manufacturers have looked the other way.

 According to the American Pain Foundation, more than 25 million Americans experience acute pain each year as a result of injuries or surgeries, and a recent study estimated that 42 percent of U.S. hospital emergency department visits were due to pain-related problems.
-Acute pain is a symptom of many medical conditions and can significantly interfere with a person’s quality of … Read the rest
+Acute pain is a symptom of many medical conditions and can significantly interfere with a person’s quality of life and general functioning.
+Arthritis is the most common chronic debilitating disease in the United States (more than 43 million people or 1 in 6).
+Osteoarthritis of the knee is a very common and a major cause of disability.

 Recent federal court filings in the Ortho Evra products liability litigation disclosed that Johnson & Johnson hid data from the FDA about their birth control patches’ side effects and failed to address flaws in the manufacturing process which could increase the risk of serious and potentially fatal problems.